EAS Station Setup Instructions

 - SECRET_KEY: Minimum 32 characters

-- EASSTATIONID: Maximum 8 characters, no dashes
+- EAS_STATION_ID: Maximum 8 characters, no dashes

-- DEFAULTSTATECODE: Must be valid 2-letter state abbreviation
+- DEFAULT_STATE_CODE: Must be valid 2-letter state abbreviation

 - Timezone: Must be valid IANA timezone